 It is our responsibility to archive and preserve our history to ensure the work, lessons, and messages are passed down and disseminated to future generations.
 The HHEC’s archiving initiative serves as a community repository to store and promote archives and collections of hip-hop artists, organizations, schools, and independent collectors for education purpose.

-The HHEC is where it is today because of the relationship we have with the community and because of our role as curators and connectors we can trace our imprint across the globe.
-We have been fortunate to work with some of the best schools and organizations doing the work on the ground such as Columbia University, HiArts, Words, Beats and Life, Tribeca Film Institute, U.S. State Department, The Kennedy Center, University of Wisconsin, New York Public Library’s Schomburg Center, UNESCO, and UN-Habitat.
+Our role as curators and connectors can be traced across the globe.
+We have been fortunate to work with some of the best schools and organizations doing the work on the ground such as Columbia University, HiArts, Words, Beats and Life, Tribeca Film Institute, U.S. State Department, Urban Word NYC, The Kennedy Center, University of Wisconsin, New York Public Library’s Schomburg Center, UNESCO, and UN-Habitat.

 III.
 EXTRA CREDIT AWARDS